What's onLocal directoryOffers & competitionsJobsGive 'n' TakeHistoryMapFeatured

-The Thornbury outlet of the North Bristol and South Glos Foodbank is based at Thornbury Baptist Church, Gillingstool, Thornbury BS35 2EG.
+Thornbury's Foodbank outlet is based at Thornbury Baptist Church, Gillingstool, Thornbury BS35 2EG.

 For more information about the North Bristol and South Glos Foodbank, please call 0117 472 5172, email or visit nbsg.foodbank.org.uk.

-Your continuing financial donations enable us to buy fresh fruit, vegetables, cheese, bread, spread, baby milk and nappies and essentials when our stocks are low.
+Your continuing financial donations enable us to buy fresh fruit, vegetables, cheese, bread, spread, baby milk, nappies and essentials when our stocks are low.
+We are also grateful to Daggs Allotment who donate fresh items to us from their excesses during summer months.

-On behalf of all of those benefitting from your kindness, generosity and concern, and always in the hope that one day Foodbanks will no longer be needed, we want to thank you again for making life a little easier for those in need of our help.
-We couldn’t do it without your support.
+On behalf of all of those benefiting from your kindness, generosity, concern, and always in the hope that one day Foodbanks will no longer be needed, we want to thank you again for making life a little easier for those in need of our help.
+We really appreciate your support.

 Wishing you all continued health, peace and hope in the coming days.